JOTAN-0655/RPi-Zero-VVVF/README.md

 THIS VVVF CODE IS NOT MADE BY ENGINEER OR ANY PROFESSIONAL.<br>

 ## credit
-Main author of this program is JOTAN-0655 except raspberry pi lib.<br>
+The main author of this program is JOTAN-0655 except for the raspberry pi lib.<br>
-Please label this github url and references url if you upload on youtube or other websites.
+Please reference this github url if you upload on youtube or other websites.

 # references
 https://www.raspberrypi.org/app/uploads/2012/02/BCM2835-ARM-Peripherals.pdf<br>